related by the Dold-Kan correspondence

 The first part is theorem 3.3.19 in ModLoc .
 The second part is prop 3.3.4, which follows directly from the following proposition.

 We discuss the existence of left Bousfield localization in the context of combinatorial model categories.
-A similar existence result is available in the slightly more general context of cellular model categories, but for the combinatorial case a somewhat better theory is available.
+A similar existence result is available in the context of cellular model categories, but for the combinatorial case a somewhat better theory is available.

 By the corollary to Dugger’s theorem on presentations for combinatorial model categories we have that every combinatorial model category is Quillen equivalent to a left proper simplicial combinatorial model category.